Enormous storm Lee lashes New England and Canada with wind, heavy rain, pounding surf

-The storm, now a post-tropical cyclone, was expected to make landfall at or just below hurricane strength around the Maine-New Brunswick border Saturday afternoon, then turn to the northeast and move across Atlantic Canada on Saturday night and Sunday.
+The storm, now a post-tropical cyclone, was expected to make landfall near hurricane strength in Atlantic Canada on Saturday afternoon, then weaken as it moves further into the region.

 “People are exhausted. ...
 It's so much in such a small time period,” Lovelace said.
 “From a mental health perspective, we're asking people to check in on their neighbors.”